Si Robertson: Other appearances

+In 2015, Robertson along with his nephew and Duck Dynasty co-star Willie appeared on an episode of Last Man Standing.
+That same year, he appeared as a gas station clerk in the Christian drama film Faith of Our Fathers.

 Personal life

 In an interview with Good Morning America, Robertson described his wife, "One woman has already got my heart, we've been married for 43 years [at that time] and her name is Miss Christine Robertson".
 He discussed how after he had asked for her hand in marriage about 70 times, she finally accepted his proposal.
-The two married in 1971, and they have a daughter, Trasa, and a son, Scott.
+The two married in 1971.
+They both have a daughter, Trasa, and a son, Scott.
 They also have eight grandsons.

 Like the rest of his family, Robertson is very open about his Christian faith.
 "That's what got me through 65 years of life, my belief in God and what He's done for us and what He will do for us".
 His favorite Scripture verses are John 3:16 and 17.
 "When I sign people's stuff I put down John 3:16 and 17.
 Most people can tell you what 16 says, OK.
 'For God so loved the world that He gave His only begotten son.'
 But they don't know nothin' about 17.
 It says Jesus didn't come to condemn us.
 If anybody had a right to condemn someone, it would be the son of God.
 If he didn't do it, then hey, we definitely are not qualified to do it."